lornebb/Venice-Drone-website/README.md

 ### Media

-- The photos used in this site for the background were obtained from [Pexels](www.Pexels.com).
+- All media in this project is created by Venice Drone.

 ### Acknowledgements

-- I received inspiration for this project frommy fellow students and the wonderful team on slack, my good friend Dave at [EightArms](https://eightarms.co.uk/), and a thank you to my mentor, Antonjia.
+- I received inspiration for this project frommy fellow students and the wonderful team on slack, my good friend Dave at [EightArms](https://eightarms.co.uk/), and a thank you to my mentors, Antonjia and Simen.